 You also need to control when you’re feeling dizzy, have excessive sweating or general discomfort.
 These symptoms can happen in the middle of your session or after you have finished it.
 One of the aspects to keep an eye on is your heart rate.

 Measuring your heart rate is very simple and anyone can do it without being a professional.
 All you need to do is feel your pulsations per minute or BPM.
 You can do this with the help of a clock or a chronometer.

 The resting heart rate is measured in the morning, right after waking up but while remaining laid back or seated.
 If you have been working out, you must wait until you have rested, and your heart rate is back to normal.

 All you need to do is put the tips of your index and middle finger on your wrist.
 You can also measure it by touching your neck where your carotid artery is.
 Then press softly until you feel pulsations.
 Once you feel them, count the beats for 10 seconds.
 Multiply this number by 6 and this will tell you how many beats per minute your heart is making.

 If you are counting the beats for 15 seconds, then you multiply by 4.
 Your heart rate should be between 60 and 100 per minute.
-If it reaches or surpasses 90 BPM this is considered high blood pressure.

 Methods to calculate your maximum heart rate